sv001196/iaas/source/index.html.md

 We have language bindings in Shell, Http REST, Python, and JavaScript.
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

+# Getting Started

+Head straight to [https://trufactor.io](https://trufactor.io) and create a TruFactor account.
+If you already have one, sign in to the portal and grab your API access key.
+Try to understand the core TruFactor concepts and the entities before getting your hands dirty.

+# Concepts

+## Places Of Interest

+TruFactor places contain information about a point of interest (POI) such as location name, address, geographical co-ordinates, category of the places and the brands associated with the place.

+## Insights

+### Visits
+Place traffic and the demographics that answers the number of users that visited a place, where they come from, how long they stayed there and so on.

 # Authentication

 ## API Key

 TruFactor uses API keys to allow access to the API.
-API key is recommend if you only need to access your own account.
+API key is recommended if you only need to access your own account.
 All API key requests must contain the following headers:

  - **X-API-KEY** - The api key as a string.